Drużyna coat of arms

 Drużyna (Srzeniawa bez Krzyża) is a Polish coat of arms.
 It was used by several szlachta families in the times of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.

-Description of the coat of arms

 Modern description

 In the red field a silver curve.
 Jewel: Lion's head opposite, between two hunting horns with falcon bells of gold.

 Description by Niesiecki

 In a field of red, a silver river obliquely, that is, like an S overturned flowing.
 In the jewel a lion's head of gold without a crown between two hunting trumpets, at each of which hang four bells.
 Some familiars wear it in such a way that they put a cross on the top of the river and call it Śreniawa, others wear the river without the cross and call it Drużyna.
 Others do not use the lion on the helmet, but only the trumpets themselves.